About Us

 Founder & Executive Director – National Prison Debate League

-Daniel is an experienced prison program developer, award-winning author, speaker, scholar, and change agent who seeks to advance educational and social equality.
+Daniel is an experienced prison program developer, award-winning author, speaker, scholar, community organizer, and change agent who seeks to advance educational and social equality.

 Lee Perlman